-The development of Framlingham town shall be focused within the physical limits boundary and on the adjacent site allocations as identified on the Proposals Map.
+The development of Framlingham town shall be focused within the physical limits boundary as now defined on the Policies Map.

-Development proposals will be supported within the physical limits boundary subject to compliance with other policies in the development plan.
+Development proposals within the physical limits boundary will be supported where they are of a size appropriate to the scale and grain of the town (generally sites of up to 30 dwellings) and subject to compliance with the other policies in the development plan.